Gipetto/site/_posts/2004-12-08-humans_1_mouse_0.md

 id: 29
 title: Humans 1; Mouse 0
 date: 2004-12-08T05:56:00+00:00
-author: Shawn
 layout: post
 guid: http://top-frog.com/?p=29
 permalink: /2004/12/08/humans_1_mouse_0/
 categories:
   - Life
+tags:
+  - mouse
+  - home
 ---
 We woke up this morning to find that the little sticky trap that we'd bought worked and caught our mouse.

 The unfortunate part, and I knew it was coming, was that he was still alive.
 Plastered to the glue, breathing heavy, trying to get loose.
 Basically he was scared out of his mind.

 The next decision was what to do with him.